rezaa89/Spatio_temporal_missing_data_imputation/README.md

 ## To be completed
 The project consists of basic implementations of the models for spatio-temporal missing data imputation.
 Following parts will be added to the project:

-1- Change of hyper paramters of authoencoders based on the original paper.
+1- Changing hyper paramters of authoencoders based on the original paper.
 Current models have weak performance.

 2- Changing the input arguments for training.

 [1] Reza Asadi, Amelia Regan, "A Convolutional Recurrent Autoencoder for Spatio-temporal Missing Data Imputation", Int'l Conf.
 Artificial Intelligence | ICAI 2019

 [2] “California. pems, http://pems.dot.ca.gov/, 2017,”